 You will get a mop and a broom in one, and single microfiber cloths are easier to deep-clean as you can throw them in the washing machine with your kitchen towels.

-Electrostatic comes to the rescue again, using dryer sheets to clean baseboards is one of the best cleaning hacks around.
+Electrostatic comes to the rescue again; using dryer sheets to clean baseboards is one of the best cleaning hacks.

-The dryer sheet will also recharge the baseboard making it anti-static.
-Meaning that it’s less likely to collect dust and hair in the future, staying cleaner for longer.
+The dryer sheet will also recharge the baseboard, making it anti-static.
+Meaning it’s less likely to collect dust and hair in the future, staying cleaner for longer.

-Baseboards always get dirty but with this trick, you can keep them a lot cleaner from more than just hair.
+Baseboards always get dirty, but you can keep them cleaner from more than just hair with this trick.